jaybosamiya/fuzzing-numpy/README.md

 Then, use `./wrapper.sh` to start the fuzzer, and watch the crashing inputs get dropped into the `crashes` directory.

+### Quick Start

+It is possible to start off quickly by spinning up a new virtual machine, and running the fuzzer inside it (it also would prevent any unintended side-effects that might occur due to fuzzing).

+This has been implemented as a `Vagrantfile` in this directory itself, which runs an Ubuntu-14.04 virtual machine with all required configuration etc, and auto-starts the fuzzing process into the background whenever it boots.
+It can be booted simply by running `vagrant up` inside this repository.
+Following this, running `vagrant ssh` will let you access the box, where the running process can be seen with `screen -r` (and disconnected without killing by pressing Ctrl+a, d).
+To stop the fuzzer and the virtual machine, merely run `vagrant halt`.

+**Note:** Starting up the vagrant box also creates a `crashes/` directory in the repository directory, which is symlinked inside the virtual machine, so that the crashes can be obtained outside the VM wiht ease.

 ## Structure of the Fuzzer

 The fuzzer consists of multiple parts working in unison to lead to